OCTOPUS ENERGY GO TARIFF

 Is it cheaper to stay on the Octopus Flexible tariff or switch to Octopus Go?

-- The Octopus Flexible tariff is now 30.22p per kWh for electricity from 1st July until 31st September 2023 in South Wales.
+• The Octopus Flexible tariff is now 28.71p per kWh for electricity from 1st January until 31st March 2024 in South Wales.

 I use around 55% of my energy off-peak and I don’t have high mileage.
-My average price per kWh with a day rate of 40p is between 16p and 19p a kWh.
-Imagine how much that will drop now the day rate is 30p per kWh!!
+My average price per kWh with a day rate of 40p was between 16p and 19p a kWh.
+Now I have battery storage as well as an EV it is very rare for my average rate to go beyond 9p per kWh.
+I simply to fill up my home battery at the same time as I charge my EV each night and it runs the house on off-peak electricty.

 Does the whole household need to change their energy use to benefit from Octopus Go?